0xEigenLabs/0xEigenLabs.github.io/docs/usage/Governance.md

 # Governance

 Provides a DAO which can be used to upgrade modules of multisig wallet, or any other actions (comming soon in the future).

 A Governance Proposal can be created by any user who have enough a special ERC20 token (now the token is called `GovernanceToken`).
+The `GovernanceToken` is used to count votings, one token one voting.
+Besides all ERC20 methods supporting, the `GovernanceToken` supports:

+- **Delegation**.
+You can delegate the votings to someone (including yourself) without transfering them
+- **Checkpoints Recording**.
+To prevent users from cheating, the voting number for a user is determined by the start time of each proposal.
+So any user can't gain their votings by any actions.
+The checkpoints are recorded on the chain to implement this function

 The proposal should incorporate feedback from the Consensus Check and is accompanied by executable on-chain code.
 In our test environment, in order to submit an on-chain Governance proposal, a delegate must have a minimum balance of 0.2m `GovernanceToken`.
 The voting period lasts 1 hour and a majority vote with a 4m `GovernanceToken` yes-vote threshold wins.

 If a proposal wins, it can be queued by anyone.
 Another 0.5h delay is need to let people know that the proposal is going to be executed.
 Then the proposal can be executed, of course, by any one.

 ## Delegate

 A user can delegate votes to the delegatee, self or any other address.
 Users can delegate to 1 address at a time, and the number of votes added to the delegatee's vote count is equivalent to the balance of `GovernanceToken` in the user's account.
 Votes are delegated from the current block and onward, until the sender delegates again, or transfers their `GovernanceToken`.

 If a user want to create proposal or vote, he/she **must delegate to someone**, either himself/herself or someone else.
 So a user should firstly enter the `Delegate` page.